teatwig/nano-9/README.md

 Many thanks to the whole [Bevy team](https://bevyengine.org/community/people/) for creating an exciting new open source game engine that has been a joy to work with.

+Many thanks to [ma9ici4n](https://itch.io/profile/ma9ici4n) for their [16xBird](https://ma9ici4n.itch.io/pixel-art-bird-16x16) which is used in the sprite example.